-If WPA2 or WPA encryption is more secure, why does Verizon ship its routers with WEP encryption enabled?
+If WPA2 or WPA encryption is more secure, why did Verizon ship its routers with WEP encryption enabled?
 Security has always been a top priority for Verizon.
-When it became apparent that many Verizon customers weren’t setting up any security when they installed their home networks, Verizon shipped routers with WEP encryption turned on by default.
-Because WEP encryption is compatible with nearly all networking devices, this ensured that networks would be set up with security activated unless a customer purposely turned it off.
+Several years ago it became apparent that many Verizon customers weren’t setting up any security when they installed their home networks, so Verizon decided to ship routers with WEP encryption turned on by default.
+WEP is a basic security setting that is compatible with wireless network devices that were manufactured prior to 2006.